jofen-misc/rtm-redis/README.md

 # rtm-redis

-An real-time messaging system that uses the new Redis Streams and Redis Graph.
+A real-time messaging system that uses Redis Streams for chatting and Redis Graph to build the social graph.

 ## Requirements